Trump welcomes Philippine leader Marcos at White House and says he thinks there will be a trade deal

 Tariffs also are expected to be on the agenda.
 Trump has threatened to impose 20% tariffs on Filipino goods on Aug.
 1 unless the two sides can strike a deal.

-"I intend to convey to President Trump and his Cabinet officials that the Philippines is ready to negotiate a bilateral trade deal that will ensure strong, mutually beneficial and future-oriented collaborations that only the United States and the Philippines will be able to take advantage of,” Marcos said Sunday when he was departing for Washington, according to his office.
+On Sunday, before heading to Washington, Marcos said he intended to tell Trump and his administration "that the Philippines is ready to negotiate a bilateral trade deal that will ensure strong, mutually beneficial and future-oriented collaborations that only the United States and the Philippines will be able to take advantage of,” according to his office.

 Manila is open to offering zero tariffs on some U.S. goods to strike a deal with Trump, finance chief Ralph Recto told local journalists.